OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:155

-> Salvation is far from the wicked,
+> Salvation is distant from the wicked,
 > For they do not seek Your statutes.

 ## Psalm 119:156